 There are several smart lock benefits over other locks, as well as some downsides.
 We cover them here.

 Smart locks are a term for locks that have a computer built into the door lock.
 This gives them several convenient features that traditional mechanical locks lack.
-There are now dozens of smart locks brands on the market, as well as smart locks for bikes, cabinets and other specialised uses.
+There are now dozens of smart locks brands on the market and smart locks for bikes, cabinets, and other specialised uses.

-For proper set-up, smart locks can be installed by professionals, just look for a Locksmith in Toronto (or your nearest city).
-While there are models that can be installed by the owner, if it’s the outside door to your house, you should consult with a locksmith before installing.
+For proper set-up, professionals can install smart locks; just look for a Locksmith in Toronto (or your nearest city).
+While there are models that the owner can install, if it’s the outside door to your house, you should consult with a locksmith before installing.

 What do smart locks do?